 Wanta, Wayne.
 Journalism.
 Specializes in media effects and public opinion but has also conducted research in sports journalism, visual communication and international news coverage.
-Publications include The News & Public Opinion: Media Effects on Civic Life, (coauthored with Maxwell McCombs, Lance Holbert and Spiro Kiousis), 2011; International Media Communication in a Global Age, (co-edited with Guy Golan and Thomas J. Johnson), 2009; "Terrorism and Africa: A Study of Agenda-Building in the United States" (with Yusuf Kalyango), International Journal of Public Opinion Research, Winter 2007; , "Visual Agenda-Setting After 9-11: Emotions, Image Recall and Concern with Terrorism," (with Shahira Fahmy, Sooyoung Cho and Yonghoi Song), Visual Communication Quarterly, Winter 2006; "Women in the Newsroom: Influences of Female Editors and Reporters on the News Agenda," (with Stephanie Craft), Journalism & Mass Communication Quarterly, Spring 2004: "Agenda Setting and International News: Media Influence on Public Perceptions of Foreign Nations," (with Guy Golan and Cheolhan Lee), Journalism & Mass Communication Quarterly.
+Publications include Visual communication theory and research: A mass communication perspective, (co-authored with Shahira Fahmy and Mary Bock, which was warded the 2014 Research Excellence Award as the most outstanding book in visual communication by the National Communication Association; The News & Public Opinion: Media Effects on Civic Life, (co-authored with Maxwell McCombs, Lance Holbert and Spiro Kiousis), 2011; International Media Communication in a Global Age, (co-edited with Guy Golan and Thomas J. Johnson), 2009; "Terrorism and Africa: A Study of Agenda-Building in the United States" (with Yusuf Kalyango), International Journal of Public Opinion Research, Winter 2007; , "Visual Agenda-Setting After 9-11: Emotions, Image Recall and Concern with Terrorism," (with Shahira Fahmy, Sooyoung Cho and Yonghoi Song), Visual Communication Quarterly, Winter 2006; "Women in the Newsroom: Influences of Female Editors and Reporters on the News Agenda," (with Stephanie Craft), Journalism & Mass Communication Quarterly, Spring 2004: "Agenda Setting and International News: Media

+Influence on Public Perceptions of Foreign Nations," (with Guy Golan and Cheolhan Lee), Journalism & Mass Communication Quarterly.
 Summer 2004; "U.S. Public Concerns in the Aftermath of 9-11: A Test of Second-Level Agenda-Setting," with Stephanie Craft), International Journal of Public Opinion Research.
-Winter 2004; "Agenda-Setting" and Issue Salience Online," (with Marilyn Roberts and Tzong-Horng Dzwo), Communication Research, August 2002; "Second-Level Agenda-Setting in the New Hampshire Primary: A Comparison of Coverage in Three Newspapers and Public Perceptions of Candidates," (with Guy Golan), Journalism & Mass Communication Quarterly, Summer 2001; "Agenda-Setting and Spanish Cable News," (with Salma I. Ghanem), Journal of Broadcasting & Electronic Media, Spring 2001; "Party Identification and Negative Advertising in a U.S. Senate Election," (with James Lemert and Tien-tsung Lee, Journal of Communication, Summer 1999.
+Winter 2004; "Agenda-Setting and Issue Salience Online," (with Marilyn Roberts and Tzong-Horng Dzwo), Communication Research, August 2002; "Second-Level Agenda-Setting in the New Hampshire Primary: A Comparison of Coverage in Three Newspapers and Public Perceptions of Candidates," (with Guy Golan), Journalism & Mass Communication Quarterly, Summer 2001; "Agenda-Setting and Spanish Cable News," (with Salma I. Ghanem), Journal of Broadcasting & Electronic Media, Spring 2001; "Party Identification and Negative Advertising in a U.S. Senate Election," (with James Lemert and Tien-tsung Lee, Journal of Communication, Summer 1999.